NuGet/Samples/README.md

 1. [PackageDownloadsExample](PackageDownloadsExample) shows how to get a package's download counts.

+1. [PackageSourceMappingExample](PackageSourceMappingExample) is a sample solution that shows how to configure Package Source Mapping for a couple projects and packages.
+[The README](PackageSourceMappingExample/README.md) contains many smaller example scenarios and results.

 ## Documentation and Further Learning

 The [NuGet Docs](http://docs.nuget.org) cover creating NuGet packages in more detail: